Ireland-Scotland 2013 - Ennis to Castlegregory (posted Nov. 2013, revised Jan. 2025 )

 look for Shannon and Ennis, and then Tralee, which is near Castlegregory, our first destination. |

-Professional hurling teams require an immense amount of dedication by the players and managers and support staff.
-More about the game later....it turns out that Mary & I had an amusing final Hurling match-related experience, one week later, when we returned to Ennis.
+Each of Ireland's 32 Counties sponsor a hurling team, and none of the athletes are paid, nor are the coach & managers, nor are players or coaches allowed to do paid endorsements.
+Professional hurling teams require an immense amount of work & dedication by players, managers and support staff.
+More about the game later....it turns out that Mary & I had an amusing final Hurling match-related experience, a week later, when we returned to Ennis.

 note - you can enlarge any part of a picture by left-clicking in and then out again.

 note 1 - Killimer and Tarbert ferry terminals are a mile apart, directly across the Shannon River from each other.
-We crossed from County Clare straight south to County Kerry.
+We crossed from County Clare south to County Kerry.
 Using the ferry saved a lot of driving time in getting to Tralee, on the way to our first night's stay at Castlegregory.

-Castle House B&B | walk to the beach | lay of the land | advanced rustication | ||||
+Castle House B&B | short walk to the beach | lay of the land | |||

-recovering from long flights | warm enough to bathe |
+warm enough to bathe |

 at Spillane's Restaurant & Bar | across the street is the North Atlantic | Mary said "we finally made it to Ireland" | |||